 Mahindra & Mahindra Financial Services consolidated net profit declines 66.34% in the June 2019 quarter

-Mahindra & Mahindra Financial Services standalone net profit declines 74.57% in the June 2019 quarter
+Mahindra & Mahindra Financial Services consolidated net profit declines 39.40% in the September 2019 quarter

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)